angrycoders/presentation-reflective-programming-paradigm/content.md

 > &mdash; By Peter F. Drucker

+Concepts of reflection
+* **structural reflection**:ability of the program to provide full reification of both program currently being executed and a complete reification of its abstract data types

+* **behavioral reflection**:complete reification of its semantics(processor) as well as complete reification of the data    it uses to execute the current program

 In most computer architectures, particularly the **Von Neuman** architecture, program instructions are stored as data.
 The distinction between instruction and data is merely a matter of how the information is treated by the computer